HRW4U DSL

 Syntax Differences

-The basic structure is a section name defining the part of the transaction to run in followed by conditionals and operators.
-It uses if () {} else {} conditional syntax with && , || and ==, with conditions and operators generally following function() or object.style grammar.
+The basic structure consists of a section name defining the part of the transaction to run, followed by conditionals and operators.
+It uses if … {…} elif … {…} else {…} conditional syntax with && , || and ==.
+Conditionals support parenthesized grouping for complex expressions (if (…) {…}) and can be nested up to a maximum depth of 10 levels.
+Conditions and operators generally follow function() or object.style grammar.
+Operator lines are terminated with ; and whitespace is still insignificant.
 For instance:

 VARS {